Package Registry Scraper (npm + PyPI)

 Troubleshooting

-• monthlyDownloads is null for some npm packages: the downloads API occasionally rate-limits or has no data for a package; the run logs a warning and continues with null for that field.
+BAD_INPUTdiagnostic row: provide asearchQuery(npm) or one or morepackageNames. monthlyDownloadsis null for some npm packages: the downloads API occasionally rate-limits or has no data for a package; the run logs a warning and continues withnullfor that field.- PyPI search isn't supported (PyPI has no clean public search API); use exact

 Examples